GYA-BAc/Pygame3d/README.md

+# A 3d renderer made in python, using pygame

 a project started in August 2022, by Alan Ji

-A 3d renderer made in python, using pygame

 Works with counter-clockwise wound meshes